-A leading cause of concern for many parents of children with Autism Spectrum Disorder (ASD) is that they may accidentally run or wander away.
+A leading cause of concern for many parents of children on the autism spectrum is that they may accidentally run or wander away.
 This is also called elopement.
 The time to address elopement is before it becomes an emergency.
 Elopement may happen at any age.

 How can I keep my child safe?